 The Center for Research Libraries (CRL) is a consortium of North American universities, colleges, and independent research libraries.
 The consortium acquires and preserves newspapers, journals, documents, archives, and other traditional and digital resources for research and teaching and makes them available to member institutions through interlibrary loan and electronic delivery.These holdings are available for use by students, scholars and other researchers affiliated with Georgia State University.
 While a few collections are accessible digitally, most of the material can be borrowed via interlibrary loan.
 CRL loan terms are generous and feature long loan periods and few restrictions.Request CRL materials through the University Library using Illiad.
 Please include a statement in the note field that the item is from CRL.

-Columbia International Affairs Online (CIAO) is the most comprehensive source for theory and research in international affairs.
-It publishes a wide range of scholarship from 1991 onward that includes working papers from university research institutes, occasional papers series from NGOs, foundation-funded research projects, proceedings from conferences, books, journals and policy briefs.
-CIAO is also widely-recognized source for teaching materials including original case studies written by leading international affairs experts, course packs of background readings for history and political science classes, and special features like the analysis of a bin Laden recruitment tape with video.
+Columbia International Affairs Online (CIAO), a comprehensive resource for theory and research in international affairs, publishes working papers from university research institutes, occasional papers series from NGOs, foundation-funded research projects, proceedings from conferences, books, journals, and policy briefs from 1991 to the present.
+It includes teaching materials such as original case studies and course packs of background readings.
+All sections of CIAO are updated monthly.

-This database contains the full text of major articles gleaned from over 2,500 issues of The New York Herald, The Charleston Mercury and the Richmond Enquirer, published between November 1, 1860 and April 15, 1865.
-The text begins with the events preceding the outbreak of war at Fort Sumter, continues through the surrender at Appomattox, and concludes with the assassination and funeral of Abraham Lincoln.A great effort has been made also to include articles which describe other than military concerns of the day.
-These include such topics as travel, arts and leisure, geographical descriptions, sports and sporting, social events, etc.
+This database contains the full text of major articles published between November 1, 1860 and April 15, 1865 from over 2.500 issues of The New York Herald, The Charleston Mercury, and the Richmond Enquirer.
+Coverage from Union and Confederate newspapers begins with the events preceding the outbreak of war at Fort Sumter, the surrender at Appomattox, and ends with the assassination and funeral of Abraham Lincoln, including news articles, eye-witness accounts and official reports of battles and events, editorials, advertisements, and bibliographies, as well as articles describing travel, arts and leisure, geographical descriptions, sports and sporting, and social events.

 Index of Latin American journals in the sciences and humanities* CLASE indexes documents published in Latin American journals specializing in the social sciences and humanities.* PERIODICA covers journals specializing in science and technology. * Offers access to more than 300,000 bibliographic citations from documents published in 2,600 scholarly journals published in the Spanish, Portuguese, French and English languages.